Chris0Jeky/N-person-prisoners-dilemma-simulation/tests/README.md

 When adding new features to the NPDL framework, please add corresponding tests:

-1. For new agent strategies, add tests to `test_agents.py`
+1. For new agent strategies, add tests to `test_agents.py` or `test_advanced_strategies.py`
 2. For new environment features, add tests to `test_environment.py`
 3. For new utility functions, add tests to `test_utils.py`
 4. For new visualization components, add tests to `test_visualization.py`
 5. For workflow changes, update `test_integration.py`
+6. For CLI changes, update `test_cli.py`
+7. For interactive mode changes, update `test_interactive_game.py`
+8. For logging features, update `test_logging_utils.py`
+9. For pairwise mode changes, update relevant pairwise test files

 See the comprehensive test plan in `TEST_PLAN.md` for more information on future test development.